Fitch Affirms Nelnet Student Loan Trust 2014-2 Notes; Outlook Stable

 KEY RATING DRIVERS

-High Collateral Quality: The trust collateral consists of 100% Federal Family Education Loan Program (FFELP) loans, including approximately 21.5% of rehabilitated FFELP loans.
+High Collateral Quality: The trust collateral consists of 100% of Federal Family Education Loan Program (FFELP) loans, including approximately 24.77% of rehabilitated loans.
 The credit quality of the trust collateral is high, in Fitch's opinion, based on the guarantees provided by the transaction's eligible guarantors and reinsurance provided by the U.S. Department of Education (ED) for at least 97% of principal and accrued interest.
-The stable outlook on the notes is consistent with Fitch's affirmation of the U.S. sovereign rating at 'AAA', Outlook Stable.
+Fitch currently rates the U.S. sovereign rating at 'AAA', Outlook Stable.

-Acceptable Servicing Capabilities: As of the January 2016 distribution report, Nelnet, Inc. services approximately 71.35% of the 2014-2 portfolio.
-Pennsylvania Higher Education Assistance Agency (PHEAA) (13.60%), Xerox Education Services, LLC (12.21%), and Great Lakes Education Loan Services Inc. (GLESI) (2.84%) service the remaining portion of the portfolio.
+Acceptable Servicing Capabilities: As of December 2014, Nelnet, Inc. services approximately 65.01% of the 2014-2 portfolio.
+Pennsylvania Higher Education Assistance Agency (PHEAA) (14.65%), Xerox Education Services, LLC (12.67%), and Great Lakes Education Loan Services Inc. (GLESI) (7.67%) service the remaining portion of the portfolio.
 In Fitch's opinion, all servicers are acceptable servicers of FFELP student loans.

-Since the FFELP student loan ABS relies on the U.S. government to reimburse defaults, 'AAAsf' FFELP ABS ratings will likely move in tandem with the 'AAA' U.S. sovereign rating.
-Aside from the U.S. sovereign rating, defaults, basis risk, and loan extension risk account for the majority of the risk embedded in FFELP student loan transactions.
-Additional defaults, basis shock beyond Fitch's published stresses, lower than expected payment speed, and other factors could result in future downgrades.
-Likewise, a buildup of CE driven by positive excess spread given favorable basis factor conditions could lead to future upgrades.
+Since FFELP student loan ABS relies on the U.S. government to reimburse defaults, 'AAAsf' FFELP ABS ratings will likely move in tandem with the 'AAA' U.S. sovereign rating.
+Aside from the U.S. sovereign rating, defaults and basis risk account for the majority of the risk embedded in FFELP student loan transactions.
+Additional defaults and basis shock beyond Fitch's published stresses could result in future downgrades.
+Likewise, a buildup of credit enhancement driven by positive excess spread given favorable basis factor conditions could lead to future upgrades.

 Fitch affirms the following: